 "Go as late in the dry season as you can, depending on your tolerance to the heat.
 So, it’s good from Feb/March, but better in early April, usually unbearably hot by 15th April though!”

-Beautiful landscapes, a growing population of tigers and the atmospheric Ranthambore Fort presiding over all make Ranthambore National Park a must-visit for wildlife lovers.
+Come for beautiful landscapes, a growing population of tigers and the atmospheric Ranthambore Fort presiding over the park.

 Tiger safaris in Nepal explore Bardia and Chitwan national parks in the Terai region bordering the Himalayas.